 - Prospective Parent Curriculum Night: An exploration of our curriculum presented by core and specialist faculty.
 Please note that this is an adult-only event.

 - OneCarey Admission Event: Join us for an evening to learn more about Carey's diversity and inclusion efforts.
-This event will take place in January and is an adult-only event.
+This event is an adult-only event.

 - Prospective Parent Reception: Once you have submitted your application, you can register for this fun facilitated mixer connecting prospective and current parents.